Cengkaruk/potongin/README.md

-potongin
+Potongin
 ========

-Image cropper and compressor
+Image resizer, cropper and compressor using ImageMagick